EGI-Federation/documentation/content/en/users/Rucio/Rucio-commands/_index.md

 Several of the options you will not need to be used as they will be set by the Rucio Admins of your VO when they set up the RSEs.
-Below are a list of options that you may find useful
+Below are a list of options that you may find useful:

 * `RSE` is the Rucio Storage Element or site that you wish to store the data at, the list of available RSEs can be seen for your VO with the command `rucio list-rses`.